Tomato Fertilizer: How To Feed Your Plants For Ultimate Harvests

 If you want a bumper crop of tomatoes, you’re going to need a good tomato fertilizer.
 But the best forms of fertilizer may not be readily apparent.
-Tomatoes are heavy feeders, and they’ll want all kinds of stuff to promote both plant and fruit growth.
+Tomatoes are heavy feeders, and they’ll want all kinds of stuff to promote both tomato plant and fruit growth.

 So to clear up all this confusion, I’m going to offer you solutions for your tomato fertilizer dilemma.
 We’ll go over how best to prepare the soil prior to planting.
 I’ll explain how to minimize your chances of blossom end rot and other related problems.
-And hopefully by the time you’re done reading, you’ll have every piece of information necessary to grow a an abundance of “love apples”.
+And hopefully, by the time you’re done reading, you’ll have every piece of information necessary to grow an abundance of “love apples”.

 Rich Soil In Advance: Preparing Your Beds

-I like to amend my beds prior to planting tomatoes with a mix of homemade compost from my compost tumbler, some well-composted animal manure (horse or chicken is great, but cow manure is also fine), and a few other components.
+I like to amend my beds prior to planting tomatoes with a mix of homemade compost from my compost tumbler, some well-composted animal manure (horse manure or chicken manure is great, but cow manure is also fine), and a few other components.